arun-gupta/kubernetes-debug-tips/readme.md

     myapp-greeting-84df4cf76-8mn5b                   0/1     ErrImagePull   0          117s
     ```

-    Diagnosis: Check the image name and tag, make sure its on the registry, credentials
+    Diagnosis: Check the image name and tag, make sure its on the registry, does the registry need credentials?

     OR